 Why Muslims travel to New Orleans is no mystery.
-I’ve traveled to simply jaw-dropping cities all over the world and NOLA is among one of the most interesting places in the world.
-Some of the historic landmarks are history rich with lots of spicy flavor.
+I’ve traveled to jaw-dropping cities all over the world and NOLA is one of the most interesting cities in the world.
+Some of the historic landmarks are history rich with lots of spicy flavors.

 However, there are people who are not as free as I to travel or to take part in common activities due to 45’s Muslims travel ban.

 “If anyone travels on a road in search of knowledge, Allah will cause him to travel on one of the roads of Paradise.”
 Apostle of Allah

 The Prophet Muhammad encouraged his followers to travel.
 Muhammad wanted Muslims to travel.
 He insisted they learn various customs and religious practices by navigating their way around the nation.
 He felt it was an excellent way to gain knowledge about other cultures and even grow closer to God.

 Muslims traveling to America gain an understanding of the troubles we face but more so that we have an awareness of their culture.
 Nonetheless, it’s difficult to find resorts, restaurants, and activities to support their values, beliefs, and traditions such as halal foods and an alcohol-free environment.
 So, where do Muslims go so they are comfortable?
 Let’s start by taking a look at the things to do in New Orleans, Louisiana.

 The Uptown area of New Orleans continues to be a heavily populated portion of the Islamic community.
 Some believe the Islamic culture doesn’t exist but rather the traditions are a lifestyle.
 During the ’60s and ’70s, Muslims came to New Orleans as students but then chose not to leave.
 Instead, Muslims established new businesses that extended opportunities to family members.